-The region features spectacular beauty, extensive archaeological and culturally important sites, and some of the world’s most endangered and precious ecosystems.
-The Islands Trust Area covers 5200 square kilometres and includes 13 major islands, 450 smaller islands and is home to over 30,000 residents, 10,000 non-resident property owners and 28,000 Coast Salish People.
+The region features spectacular beauty, extensive archaeological and culturally important sites, and endangered ecosystems.
+The Islands Trust Area covers 5200 square kilometres and includes 13 major islands, 450 smaller islands and is home to over 30,000 residents and 10,000 non-resident property owners and is the homeland of over 28,000 Coast Salish People.

 The Islands Trust Council acknowledges that the lands and waters that encompass the Islands Trust Area have been home to Indigenous Peoples since time immemorial and honours the rich history, stewardship, and cultural heritage that embody this place we all call home.

 Elected local trust committees’ and Bowen Island Municipality’s decisions on how land and marine areas are zoned and used must respect the preserve and protect mandate.